biocore/qiime/doc/scripts/make_distance_histograms.rst

 	make_distance_histograms.py -d beta_div.txt -m Mapping_file.txt --fields pH,salinity

-If the user would like to write the result to a dynamic HTML, you can use the following command:
+HTML output is automatically generated.
+If the user would like to suppress the HTML output, you can use the following command:

 ::

-	make_distance_histograms.py -d beta_div.txt -m Mapping_file.txt --fields pH --html_output
+	make_distance_histograms.py -d beta_div.txt -m Mapping_file.txt --fields pH --suppress_html_output

 In the case that the user generates their own preferences file (prefs.txt), they can use the following command: